NatureServe/inat-nps-download/README.md

     step 6 done creating maps.
 Check "maps" subfolder to see if they were created correctly.

 usda_exotic_status_x_SN.csv
-  -- file for defining plants as introduced/exotic from USDA Plants initially for lower 48 US states -  **you can edit to add/remove/replace species to this list**
+  -- file for defining plants as introduced/exotic from USDA Plants initially for lower 48 US states -  **you can edit to add/remove/replace species in this list**